udeaghad/Create-mobile-version/README.md

 # SET UP MOBILE VERSION

-> Description of the project
-The project was done to test the knowledge of linters, HTML, CSS and use of figma code
+The project was done to test the knowledge of linters, HTML, CSS and use of figma
 ## Built With

 - HTML
 - CSS

+## Getting Started

+To get a local copy up and running follow these simple example steps.

+Prerequisites:
+   - Signup/login to your github account and go to https://github.com/udeaghad/Create-mobile-version.

+Setup
+   - Clone the repository on github to your local terminal Install
+   - Ensure you have git installed on your terminal

+Usage
+   - Open the index.html file with your browser to view the webpage